naiborhujosua/mlnotes_josua/_posts/2022-05-31-tensofrflow-keras.md

 categories: [tensorflow, keras]
 author: josua naiborhu
 ---
+## Introduction

-This is just some random notes  by reading `Deep Learning with Python` by  Francois Chollet.This book focusses on developing Deep Learning Models using Keras and Tensorflow.
+> This is just some random notes  by reading `Deep Learning with Python` by  Francois Chollet.This book focusses on developing Deep Learning Models using Keras and Tensorflow.
 I found this book is very good at explaining Deep learning.I try making notes for important chapters that i think it is essential for improving myself in developing deep learning models.
 I took some source code from the book as a reference.